 The KIND Foundation is a 501(c)(3) not-for-profit organization.

 Empatico is a multi-year $20 million initiative to connect students around the globe.
 It’s a free online learning tool that aims to broaden kids’ world views through meaningful interactions with peers.
-By the end of 2020, Empatico endeavors to reach more than one million students in 25 countries and eventually make it possible for kids everywhere to connect with one another.
-Leading technologists, passionate teachers and global education experts collaborated to develop the beta version, which is now available.
-Teachers of 7-11-year-old students are invited to test the tool, share feedback, and help optimize it for their classroom needs.
+By the end of 2020, Empatico endeavors to reach more than one million students and eventually make it possible for kids everywhere to connect with one another.
+Teachers of 6-11-year-old students can sign up and start connecting their classroom to the world today!
 Learn more at Empatico.org.

 In partnership with Making Caring Common, a project of the Harvard Graduate School of Education, we have hosted two KIND Schools Challenges, a program designed to empower middle- and high-school students to build kinder, more inclusive communities.
 By providing funding and mentorship, the Challenge gives enterprising students a hands-on opportunity to directly impact the way their peers treat one another – inside and outside of school.
 To learn more about the 2018 program, visit here.